ROCm/rocm-install-on-linux/docs/install/3rd-party/ray-install.rst

 Use a prebuilt Docker image with Ray pre-installed
 --------------------------------------------------------------------------------------

-Docker is the recommended method to set up a Ray environment, and it avoids potential installation issues.
+Docker is the recommended method to set up a Ray environment, as it avoids potential installation issues.
 The tested, prebuilt image includes Ray, ROCm, and other dependencies.